mixonic/content-kit-editor/ATOMS.md

 The `render` hook receives a single object containing:

-* `element` is a DOM element for the atom's content to be rendered.
+* `fragment` is a DOM fragment into which the atom's content is to be rendered.
 * `options` is the `cardOptions` argument passed to the editor or renderer.
 * `env` contains information about the running of this hook.
 It may contain the following properties:
   * `env.name` The name of this atom
-* `text` is the textual value used to display to the user.
+* `value` is the textual value used to display to the user.
 * `payload` is the payload for this atom instance.
 It was either loaded from a Mobiledoc or set when the atom was inserted.